If you have a great idea and a genuine desire to build a business, you should never be put off by a small budget. Why?

 When you’re on a shoestring budget, you should not start out being too ambitious, making promises you couldn’t possibly deliver.

-Start by offering a core of just a few products or services to keep things affordable, and only when you start to bring some money in should you consider upping your game and offering more.
+Start by offering a core of just a few products or services to keep things affordable.
+Then, only when you start to bring some money in should you consider upping your game and offering more.

-Good luck building your small business in 2021.
+Congratulations on starting your new business.
 I’d love to know if you are building a new business this year online or offline.
 Please leave a comment below!